Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Results

-Fig.~\ref{fig:cluster_umap} shows the unified distance matrix (U-matrix) of the trained SOM as isocontours.
+Figure~\ref{fig:cluster_umap} shows the unified distance matrix (U-matrix) of the trained SOM as isocontours.
 The unified distance corresponds to the feature-space distance between adjacent nodes in the lattice.
 For our fiducial case, the SOM detects seven clusters of distinct multi-dimensional correlations between the provided features.
-We conclude that: \begin{itemize}[topsep=0pt,itemsep=0pt,leftmargin=2\parindent] \item Cluster 0 (blue in Fig.~\ref{fig:cluster_umap}) shows a strong correlation with \jpar.
+We conclude that: \begin{itemize} \item Cluster 0 (blue in Figure~\ref{fig:cluster_umap}) shows a strong correlation with \jpar.
 This is clearly seen when compared with a \jz~slice.
 The cluster highlights regions with strong current density but where the direction is anti-aligned against $\mathbf{B}$. \item Clusters 1 (orange) and 2 (green) have relatively strong \bperp~and \jasym, indicating the regions between double current sheets.
 Because the y-axis of the U-matrix indicates the alignment with the direction of $\mathbf{B}$, cluster 1 is anti-aligned, while cluster 2 is aligned with $\mathbf{B}$. \item Cluster 3 (red) and cluster 5 (brown) have exceptionally strong \epar.
 These are regions where $\mathbf{E}$ strongly aligns with $\mathbf{B}$, indicating a breakdown of the (ideal) MHD approximation.
 Value-wise, cluster 3 indicates an anti-alignment with $\mathbf{B}$, while cluster 5 indicates an alignment with $\mathbf{B}$. \item Cluster 4 (purple) is similar to cluster 0, but in these regions \jpar~align with $\textbf{B}$.
-There is a weak dependence on \bperp~and \jasym~that are more noticeable than in cluster 0, but this region is still representative of current sheets. \item Lastly, cluster 6 (white) coincides with non-active background plasma regions and is thus of little physical interest to us here. \end{itemize} Altogether, clusters 0 and 4 are single current sheets in isolation, but when detected adjacent to clusters 1 and 2, they are components of double current sheets.
-Taking a $xy$-slice as seen in Fig.~\ref{fig:jz}, we point to the structure at $x = 90\, c/\omega_{\rm p}$\ and $y = 400\, c/\omega_{\rm p}$\ as an example of a single current sheet, while at $x = 350\, c/\omega_{\rm p}$\ and $y = 150\, c/\omega_{\rm p}$\ a double current sheet is found.
-The volume-filling fraction, $n_{\rm fill}$, of these clusters are (for cluster 0, 1, $\ldots$): $5.4\%$, $1.7\%$, $1.1\%$, $2.5\%$, $3.3\%$, $1.5\%$, $84.5\%$.
-The regions with the sheet-like structure cover, in total, $n_{\mathrm{fill}, 1+2} \approx 11.5\%$ of the domain, which is in line with similar studies of strongly magnetized plasma turbulence \citep[e.g.,][]{tenbarge_current_2013,vega_electron-scale_2023}.
-Moreover, the actual volume-filling fraction of single current sheets should be very small compared to double current sheets, as can be qualitatively seen in Fig.~\ref{fig:jz}.
-An additional statistical breakdown of each cluster is examined in Appendix~\ref{app:dist}.
+There is a weak dependence on \bperp~and \jasym~that are more noticeable than in cluster 0, but this region is still representative of current sheets. \item Lastly, cluster 6 (white) coincides with non-active background plasma regions and is thus of little physical interest to us here. \end{itemize}